 Let us not bemoan too much.
 But let us at the same time be aware of the size of the stakes.
-The values of justice for all, individual freedom and intellectual integrity, which were the norms of a civilised society, and to which can now happily be added a sense of social fairness, There are not many countries in the world are now genuinely at risk. which can be counted upon to sustain them.
-We represent about half of If our Community cannot be made to work, what can? we, among the richest and certainly among the most favoured and talented of the populations of the globe, cannot learn to work together, what prospect is there for humanity?
-Or for a decent civilised life for There are the stakes and there are the issues. ordinary men and women?
+The values of justice for all, individual freedom and intellectual integrity, which were the norms of a civilised society, and to which can now happily be added a sense of social fairness, are not genuinely at risk.
+There are not many countries in the world which can be counted upon to sustain them.
+We represent about half of that number.
+If our Community cannot be made to work, what can?
+If we, among the richest and certainly the most favoured and talented of the populations of the globe, cannot learn to work together, what prospect is there for humanity?
+Or for a decent civilised life for ordinary men and women?
+There are the stakes and there are the issues.
 Let us approach them with an awesome sense of responsibility, but also with a courageous and determined optimism.